sergant446/sergant446/README.md

 - 👋 Hi, I’m @sergant446
 - 👀 I’m interested in Programing and game development
-- 🌱 I’m currently learning C++ and unity
+- 🌱 I’m currently learning Haskell
-- 📫 How to reach me: email tsvu2009@mail.ru
+- 📫 How to reach me: email sergantf445@gmail.com

 <!---
 sergant446/sergant446 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.